Indoor Air Quality Testing

 Indoor Air Quality Overview

 Large numbers of people work in an office environment, and the air quality in these environments is important to health and comfort of office occupants.
 There is often no single factor that determines the quality of indoor air in an office space.
 The IAQ in an office is a complexity of factors that influence the link to human health and comfort effects.
 Dissatisfaction with aspects of the indoor environment will be expressed at some time by some occupants of most buildings.
 Levels of complaints will vary from moderate to severe.
 Many will at least initially, be simply matters of unsatisfactory temperature control and/or air movement (drafts), lighting or intrusive noise.
 In some cases, the causes of complaints from occupants and negative impact on their health are less easily determined.
-The term ‘sick building syndrome’ is a term that has been applied when the symptoms are reported by a significant number of occupants of a building when no recognisable specific ailment can be identified; and when the symptoms are relieved within a comparatively short time of leaving the premises.
+The term ‘sick building syndrome’ is term that has been applied when the symptoms are reported by a significant number of occupants of a building, when no recognisable specific ailment can be identified; and when the symptoms are relieved within a comparatively short time of leaving the premises.

 The symptoms usually reported by occupants are usually headaches, mucous membrane irritation, coughing, wheezing, runny nose, sore eyes, rashes, nausea and dizziness, lethargy, mental fatigue, itching and other unspecified hypersensitivity reactions.